 The answer for your pain relief depends on the source of the pain: inflammation or nerve?

 Chronic pain makes even the simplest of tasks seem insurmountable.
 It can cause patients to become isolated and may even lead to mental health disorders.
-It is important that patients with pain find the right treatment program to manage this pain, and quickly.
+It is important that patients with pain quickly find the right treatment program to manage it and bring pain relief.
 Cannabis is the medicine of choice for more and more people and cannabidiol (CBD) products are touted to be the “miracle medicine” of the present and future.
 Certainly, CBD has an important role to play in the management of many conditions, but does it have what it takes to kill the pain?

-Cannabidiol (CBD) is the second-most common cannabinoid produced by the cannabis plant, after delta-9-tetrahydrocannabinol (THC).
+Cannabidiol (CBD) is the second-most common cannabinoid cannabis produces.
+The first is delta-9-tetrahydrocannabinol (THC).
 Unlike THC, however, CBD does not have any psychotropic effects, making its therapeutic potential appealing to a wide base of patients.
 The most common medicinal uses for CBD include: epilepsy, inflammation, and anxiety.
 And now patients are exploring the benefits of using CBD to treat chronic pain.

 Most studies to date have observed that THC is the cannabinoid most responsible for the plant’s analgesic effects.
 It is known that THC strongly activates the CB1 receptor, which is involved in pain signalling pathways.
 CBD, on the other hand, does not bind to the CB1 receptor, therefore much higher concentrations would be needed to obtain an effect on pain.
 This implies that CBD is not acting via the CB1 receptor.